Vietnam.vn - Nền tảng quảng bá Việt Nam

 Due to the impact of inflation on people's pockets, the world consumed 121.2 billion packets of noodles last year, an all-time high.

-The new figures were released by the World Instant Noodles Association, headquartered in Osaka, Japan.
-The data was calculated based on estimates of instant noodle exports in 56 economies.
+The new figures were released by the World Instant Noodles Association, headquartered in Osaka (Japan).
+The data was calculated based on estimates of instant noodle exports in 56 economies .
 Compared to 2021, instant noodle consumption last year increased by 2.6%.

-Global instant noodle consumption has been increasing steadily for the past seven years.
+Global instant noodle consumption has been growing steadily for the past seven years.
 By 2022, China, including Hong Kong, will be the largest market, with Indonesia coming in second, followed by India, Vietnam and Japan.

 Growth in global instant noodle consumption (packet).
 Graphics: Nikkei